vibhhu/cs-377-final-project/README.md

 ## Project Structure

--   **include**: This is where we keep  [C/C++ header filesLinks to an external site.](https://flaviocopes.com/c-header-files/).
-Header files are used in C/C++ to share definitions across many C/C++ source files.
+-   **include**: This is where we keep the header files.
--   **lib**: This is where we keep any libraries that we might use.
-It will often be empty.
--   **obj**: This folder is used for  [object filesLinks to an external site.](http://t.ly/LiKq)  that are generated from the C compilation process.
-This folder is initially empty until you compile your code.
+-   **obj**: This folder is used for  object files that are generated from the C compilation process.
--   **src**: This is the source folder where all code you are submitting must go.
-You can change anything you want in this folder (unless otherwise specified in the problem description and in the code we provide), you can add new files, etc.
+-   **src**: This is the source folder where all the source code is.
--   **test**: This is the test folder where you can find all of the public unit tests - if any are given.
+-   **test**: This is the test folder where all the tests are.
 -   **Makefile**  - this is a "build" file.
-This file is used to compile your code.
+This file is used to compile the code.

-Hi!
-I'm your first Markdown file in **StackEdit**.
-If you want to learn about StackEdit, you can read me.
-If you want to play with Markdown, you can edit me.
-Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.

 # Tests

 - Test 1 is the test from project 2.
+It checks if the user wants to quit the shell.
 - Test 2 test commands "pwd", to display the present working directory.
 - Test 3 test commands "echo", to print a string of text or value of a variable to the terminal.
 - Test 4 is our free command execution.
 It is able to execute any command under user privilege.
 Here we use "mkdir" make directory ot test this command.